You’re fully licensed to sell real estate, so is becoming a REALTOR® that big of a deal?

 Unfortunately, many newbie REALTORS® have a ton of unrealistic expectations when they sign up.
 They think that becoming a REALTOR® automatically adds a zero to the end of your annual earnings, but it doesn’t - at least not automatically.

 Becoming a REALTOR® doesn’t mean that you’ll immediately start bringing in the big money.
-While you’ll definitely have a larger network and greater resources at your disposal, you’ll still need to hustle for every penny you’ll get (and some that you don’t get, too).
+While you’ll may have a larger network at your disposal, you’ll still need to hustle for every penny you’ll get (and some that you don’t get, too).

 Now, let’s dive into why becoming a REALTOR® is a no brainer.
-Sure, there are a few reasons why you may want to avoid becoming a REALTOR® right away, but if you hope to have any longevity in your real estate career, it’s pretty much required that you become a REALTOR®.
+Sure, there are a few reasons why you may want to avoid becoming a REALTOR® right away.
+But you might see some benefits of becoming a REALTOR®.
 Here’s why:

 If you become a REALTOR® you’ll have more opportunities to network.
 As a real estate professional, you’ll either live or die based on the strength of your network.
 If you’re able to forge strong and lasting relationships with other real estate agents, you can buy or sell quicker.

-Perks abound when you become a REALTOR®.
-While you may not get groupies, you’ll definitely get discounts on all sorts of products and services!
+When you become a REALTOR® you get access to parks.
+Most notably, you’ll definitely get discounts on all sorts of products and services.
 NAR members get special consideration on auto, home, and renter’s insurance.
 You’ll get access to the REALTORS® federal credit union which can help you secure loans for cars and business.
 You’ll also be able to apply for a special REALTOR® credit card.
+You may also need to become a REALTOR® to get access to your local MLS, though this varies.